 Will remain when there is no heart to break for it.

-Unlike Williams in “The Red Wheelbarrow” or even “To a Solitary Disciple,” Jeffers in “Credo” does not attempt to inscribe images and ideas as if directly onto the page.
+Unlike Williams in “The Red Wheelbarrow,” Jeffers in “Credo” does not attempt to inscribe images as if directly onto the page.
 Instead, the “I” who speaks the poem talks about them; he refers to the reality of things (“The water is the water, the cliff is the rock, come shocks and flashes of reality”), and this “I” mediates the reader’s relationship to the real in way that is finally less immediate and direct than the way the writing “eye” mediates the reader’s relationship to the faces as petals in “In a Station of the Metro” or the scene of “The Red Wheelbarrow.”

 Just as “In a Station of the Metro” and “The Red Wheelbarrow” show Pound and Williams using the page to intensify writing as visual code, “Credo” shows Jeffers using the page to intensify writing as a representation of speech.
-The line break that intensifies the word “only” in line seven is a case in point:
+The line break that intensifies the word “only” in line seven illustrates this:

 . . . the ocean in the bone vault is only